Webslash/duty/README.md

 **Task Runs** happen when a task is executed for a given set of parameters.

 **Activities** are smaller, focused, idempotent functions.
-When an activity resolves, Duty caches the Activity result for the given parameters inside the Task Run. when the Activity is called with the same parameters, a cached result is used instead of running the Activity again.
+When an activity resolves, Duty caches the Activity result for the given parameters inside the Task Run.
+When the Activity is called with the same parameters, a cached result is used instead of running the Activity again.

 Duty ensures durability of tasks by:
 - Automatically persisting state